IIIF/website/source/community/groups/framework.md

 ### Community Group Formation and Approval

   * Community Groups should emerge naturally from discussions and needs within the community.
 The focus, scope and objectives of the group are ideally identified via open discussion on the [IIIF-Discuss][iiif-discuss] email list.
-  * Community Groups can be formed as needed by sending a lightweight statement of the topic, scope, and objectives of discussion for the proposed Community Group to the IIIF Community and Communications Officer.
+  * Community Groups can be formed as needed by sending a lightweight statement of the topic, scope, and objectives of discussion for the proposed Community Group to the IIIF staff at <admin@iiif.io>.
 Proposals will then be assessed by the IIIF Coordinating Committee.
   * Once approved, Community Groups should be documented on the iiif.io website, noting the following information:
     1. Statement of the group focus and/or goals, and how the group came to be formed
     2. Chair(s) of the group